-As part of our 200 strong staff, we have a dedicated Customer Service team to help you with any sales or hires inquiries you may have.
-Our installation team have provided the very latest AV and lighting systems to venues as far afield as Germany, Singapore and Macau, with their most recent install being EXHIBITIONISM at the Saatchi Gallery.
+We have a dedicated Customer Service team to help you with any sales or hires inquiries you may have.
+Our installation team have provided the very latest AV and lighting systems to venues as far afield as Germany, Singapore and Macau.
 Our Service Engineers maintain and support venues around the country either as required or through long-term service contracts.
 Similarly, our Events team offers the complete production support on any occasion, from equipment rental to design, specification, installation, crewing and operation.

-All of these activities are serviced from our base in Wimbledon, south-west London, which offers 65,000 square feet of warehouse and equipment preparation space and 10,000 square feet of office space.
-We also provide a home to a number of other companies working in various fields of the entertainment and corporate event industries industries.
+All of these activities are serviced from our base in Wimbledon, south-west London, which offers 75,000 square feet of warehouse and equipment preparation space along with 10,000 square feet of office space.
+We also have Studio15, a state-of-the-art studio facility on site that clients can use for demonstrations, pre-rigging and post production work.

 The overall result is a multi-faceted company employing over 200 people with an annual turnover of £20 million that covers every area of entertainment and corporate event industry.